fbpx

 Blue Ridge Parkway through Virginia.
 Rolling green hills with cows on one side of the road

-Only half an hour outside Washington DC, the terrain was already beginning to feel like ‘home.’
-The rolling hills, wooden-fence remnants from the Civil War battlefields, the faint scent of honeysuckle, and the horses, one rolling joyously on its back, soaking up the first rays of summer, were infused-in-my-veins familiar.
-I grew up in these parts, not far from the Mason-Dixon line.
-My driver, of course, has no idea (his assumption, I learn later, is that I’m from California), and so I revel in his tales of the area.
+I grew up in these parts, not far from the Mason-Dixon line, and intimately understand why Virginia is a great place to visit.
+My driver, naturally, has no idea (his assumption, I learn later, is that I’m from California), and so I revel in his tales of the area.

 “Jackie Kennedy had a horse farm (Glen Ora) here, and used to leave the White House to come out here and ride.
 Of course, some of Virginia’s best wineries are here too.
 [Former] First Lady Michelle Obama loved this one,” he slows to point out Greenhills Vineyards.
 “Be sure to try the sparkling wines.”

-As reference to the dialogue, “here” is Middleburg, Virginia, America’s horse and hunt country capital, home to chic boutiques, a leafy main street, scores of wineries and craft breweries, and (my reason for visiting) the Salamander Resort & Spa.
+As reference to the dialogue, “here” is Middleburg, Virginia, America’s horse and hunt country capital.
+It’s home to chic boutiques, a leafy main street, scores of wineries and craft breweries, and (my primary reason for returning) the Salamander Resort & Spa.

-Middleburg is just one of Virginia’s beautiful, under-the-radar, steeped-in-history small towns to know.
-From the Blue Ridge and Allegheny mountains to the Shenandoah Valley to natural hot springs and tranquil coastline, a few of the Virginia towns we love.
+Middleburg is just one of many best small towns in Virginia that remain under-the-radar but are worthy of a visit.
+From the Blue Ridge and Allegheny mountains to Shenandoah Valley to natural hot springs and tranquil coastline, here are a few of the Virginia towns we love.

 Meadows of Dan